geoflows/dclaw/docs/src/theory.md

 \frac{\partial}{\partial x} \left (\beta h \chi u \left( 1-\chi\right) \right)=0
 ```

 The representation of the feedback between the value of {math}`\chi` and flow behavior is highly experimental (c.f., Jones et al., 2023).
-At present the value for {math}`k` given above is modified as follows:
+At present the value for the permeability, {math}`k`, given above is modified as follows:

 ```{math}
 k = k_{chi} k_r\exp{\frac{m-m_r}{0.04}}